emacsmirror/kirigami/README.md

   * `origami-mode`

 Extensions:
-* **kirigami-jump**: The kirigami-jump extension integrates Kirigami with Emacs jump mechanisms so navigation never lands inside hidden text.
+* **kirigami-jump**: Integrates Kirigami with Emacs and third-party packages jump mechanisms so navigation never lands inside hidden text.
 It adds hooks and advices for subsystems such as xref, imenu, consult, save-place, flymake, evil jumps, bookmarks, grep, and org-agenda, creating consistent behavior across all jump related operations.
-* **kirigami-outline**: Optional improvements for `outline-mode` and `outline-minor-mode` modes enabled through a dedicated variable (Fixes Emacs bugs such as this one: [bug#79286](https://lists.gnu.org/archive/html/bug-gnu-emacs/2025-08/msg01128.html)).
+* **kirigami-outline**: Optional improvements for `outline-mode` and `outline-minor-mode`.
+(Fixes Emacs bugs such as this one: [bug#79286](https://lists.gnu.org/archive/html/bug-gnu-emacs/2025-08/msg01128.html).)

 ## Installation